xumi1993/seispy/source/usage/ccp.rst

                           Method of interpolation.
 One of 'linear', 'nearest', 'cubic', defaults to 'linear' -o O                  output filename with 'npz' format, defaults to ./mod3d.npz

-1D velocity models in for stations
+1D velocity models of stations
 +++++++++++++++++++++++++++++++++++

 Sometimes 1D velocity model of each station is inverted by receiver functions or joint with surface wave dispersion.
 Seispy involves a time difference correction using 1D velocity model of each station.
-We need to create a folder with velocity model of stations as
+We need to create a folder including velocity models of stations as

 ::